đ„ All The New Features In React

 React 19

-The release of React 19 brings a host of exciting new features and updates that enhance developer productivity, offer performance, and offer greater flexibility.
+The release of React 19 brings a host of exciting new features and updates that enhance developer productivity, offer performance, and provide greater flexibility.

 Automatic Memoization